 About the climate: San Miguel is in the high desert country of central Mexico, about 6,000 feet above sea level.
-February and March attract many tourists from snowy North America.
+January and February attract many tourists from snowy North America.
 This is the “dry season” with crisp clear days.
 Evenings are in the mid-40s, while the afternoon temperatures are in the high 70s.
 It’s a magical time of year to visit San Miguel.

-About safety: San Miguel is small conservative Catholic town, far removed from the troubled border nearly 1,000 miles to the north.
-In all the years of operating this program, none of our attendees has ever experienced any crime.
+About safety: San Miguel is small conservative Catholic town, far removed from the troubled border nearly 800 miles to the north.
+In the 11 years of operating this program, none of our attendees has ever experienced any crime.

-Hugh Carpenter’s Camp San Miguel classes are created for the independent traveler wanting to combine a cooking vacation with plenty of free time to pursue their own interests while in Napa Valley or in San Miguel, Mexico.
+Hugh Carpenter’s Camp San Miguel classes are created for the independent traveler wanting to combine a cooking vacation with plenty of free time to pursue their own interests while in San Miguel, Mexico.
 Features include lunches, receptions and dinners, as listed in the class itineraries.
 Airfare, hotel accommodations, car rental, and other items not described are not included.